Dominic Meo III

 For many years, Henk competed both nationally and internationally in the OK Class.
 Following his introduction to racing in the OK Class, Henk went on to race a variety of boats, including the Finn, Clipper, 470, Sailhorse and Kolibri up until the mid nineties.
 In 2000, Henk moved to southern California to start a new business venture and didn’t spend much time on the water, except to be an occasional crew member on a big ocean-class boat out of Seal Beach.

 The dream to sail again in a fast, open sailboat became a reality when Henk met Dominic at the Alamitos Bay Yacht Club in Long Beach in 2011 and learned about the USITA Long Beach program.
 Since seeing a Tempest for the first time in 1964 and while sailing different types of boats, sailing a Tempest had always been a dream for Henk.

 Because most sailing in The Netherlands takes place on shallow lakes, the Tempest, which has a keel, was not very popular.
 As a result, young people did not have an opportunity to sail this wonderful boat.
 Now that Henk is living here in California, the dream that he had as a young person has finally come true!

-Just like Dominic, Henk enjoys mentoring and teaching younger sailors, and his daughter, who is about to turn six, will be one of them.
+Just like Dominic, Henk enjoys mentoring and teaching younger sailors.
 To reach Henk, you can send an e-mail to firstname.lastname@example.org.